polkastarter/staking-pols/README.md

 The internal rewards credits are just accumulated `stakeAmount` \* `stakeTime`.

-Example 1000 POLS token staked for 1 week : 1000 _ 10^18 _ 7 _ 24 _ 60 \* 60 = 6.048e+26
+Example 1000 POLS token staked for 1 week : 1000 _ 7 _ 24 _ 60 _ 60 = 604800000

+(This example assumes that stake token uses the same decimals as reward token, otherwise it has to be accounted for when setting `stakeRewardFactor`.)

-If this value is being set as `setStakeRewardFactor` then a user will able claim/mint 1 reward token after staking 1000 staking token for 1 week.
+If this value is being set as `setStakeRewardFactor` then a user will able to claim/mint 1 reward token after staking 1000 staking token for 1 week.

 A user would also be able to claim/mint 1 reward token after staking 7000 staking token for 1 day.